How this Artist is Channeling the Power of Faith and Alternative Futures through Music

 “I believe everything comes from manifestation, my song-writing process is even based on this ability.
 Music is the tool that has been placed in my life for me to follow my predestined path, through intuition.
 Trusting in reality gives me the confidence to move forward and be fearless.”
 Wilbur said.

 Georgi Wilbur in Sonya Kagan cuff, necklace and in a Alienant lace suit.
 Posing with Norma Greenwood.
-(Photo/Zach Bergen)
+(Photo courtesy of Zach Bergen)

 As she gains notoriety, Wilbur increasingly feels the expectations of others, but doesn’t give in to them.